Jutho/TensorOperations.jl/docs/src/cache.md

 ```

 ## Cache and multithreading
-The `LRU` cache currently used is not thread safe, i.e. if there is any chance that
+The `LRU` cache currently is thread safe, but requires that temporary objects are allocated
-different threads will run tensor expressions using the `@tensor` environment, you should
-`disable_cache()`.
+for every thread that is running `@tensor` expressions.
+If the same tensor contraction is
+evaluated by several threads (simultaneoulsy or not, this we cannot know), every thread
+needs to have its own set of temporary variables, so the 'same' temporary will be stored in
+the cache multiple times.
+As indicated above, this is accomplished by associating with
+every temporary a randoms symbol and the `Threads.threadid` of the thread where the
+expression is being evaluated.
+If you have `JULIA_NUM_THREADS>1` but always run tensor
+expressions on the main execution thread, no additional copies of the temporaries will be
+created.